 Do you know your subject or discipline inside out and want to transfer that knowledge to other adults?

-This flexible course gives you the skills you need to survive and thrive as a tertiary or adult teacher in the bicultural context of Aotearoa New Zealand.
+This flexible, online course gives you the skills you need to survive and thrive as a tertiary or adult teacher in the bicultural context of Aotearoa New Zealand.